Felistas/NodeJs-Passport-Authentication/README.md

 FACEBOOK_CALLBACK_URL=http://localhost:3000/auth/facebook/callback

 ```
-Ensure to obtain the keys from the app console.
+Be sure to obtain the keys from the app console.

 ## Testing
 In your browser, paste the following URL `http://localhost:3000/auth/facebook` and you should see the resulting screen below prompting you to enter your Facebook credential details.